 Overall, the Carmel River environment with respect to riparian vegetation, river flow, and aquifer levels is in better condition today than it was in 1990 when the Allocation Program EIR was prepared.
 This improvement is evidenced by increased riparian habitat and higher water tables in the Carmel Valley alluvial aquifer.
 However, the steelhead fishery was rebounding until the onset of the 2012-2015 drought.
 During and after the drought, steelhead numbers declined to levels similar to those seen in previous droughts.
 In 2017, 2019, and 2023 abundant winter rains, created good conditions for steelhead to enter the system and the District did not have to rescue juvenile steelhead in the mainstem of the Carmel River.
 However, rescues were carried out in the tributaries.
-Mainstem rescues in recent years occurred in 2018, 2020, 2021, and 2022.
+Mainstem rescues in recent years occurred in 2018, 2020, 2021, 2022, and 2023 (short period during heatwave).